AleoNet/snarkOS/rpc/documentation/private_endpoints/createaccount.md

 ### createaccount

-Generate a new account private key and public key pair.
+Generate a new account private key and its corresponding account address.

 #### Arguments